kirkjerk/lowLagAudio/README.md

 *   The .js file lowLag.js
 *   The unzipped contents of sm2.zip

-(You also need jQuery, or a link to it.)
 I recommend unzipping that into the directory your html file is in.
 (So that the relative paths sm2/js/ and sm2/swf are available to the script...)

 Unzip the sm2.zip file and move things so its contents can be accessed by the html5 page.
 Do similar for the file lowLag.js.